-Once the Research Committee has confirmed research completion, a Completion of Research Requirement Form (FOMS 09) must be completed by trainees and their DoTs and included in their application for Fellowship (FRACDS(OMS)).
+Once research completion has been confirmed by the Research Committee, a Completion of Research Requirement Form (FOMS 09) must be completed by trainees and their DoTs and included in their application for Fellowship (FRACDS(OMS)).
 The research component must be completed prior to the award of Fellowship.